philipbjorge/openshift-diy-nginx-uwsgi-django/README.md

 Build stage
 -----------

-* Installs a pip packages from 'requirements.txt' (Django>=1.5, psycopg2, uwsgi, Pillow)
+* Installs a pip packages from 'requirements.txt' (Django>=1.5, psycopg2, uwsgi, Pillow, python-memcached)

 Feel free to edit this file, but leave uWSGI and Django.